-Definition of Annual Audit:
+Definition of annual audit:

 As per the Cambridge Dictionary, audited accounts are company’s financial records that have been officially examined to check for their accuracy and an annual audit or financial audit is done to ensure that the financial records or the statements are as per the specified criteria and in order to give an opinion regarding the accuracy of the financial statements, the auditor checks the records and gathers the evidence to see if the statements have any material errors or other misstatements.
-In the United Kingdom, the audit of the government expenditure is carried out by the National Audit Office.
+In the United Kingdom, the audit of government expenditure is carried out by the National Audit Office.

 In financial language, an audit is a detailed examination, review and analysis of financial records and bank accounts of the company.
 Apart from examining the financial books, it also takes complete stock of all assets of the company and is also considered as an excellent way to keep the Her Majesty’s Revenue and Customs and the investors timely informed regarding the well maintained accounts and to show how well you are running the business.
 Although it is the auditor(s) who do the annual audit, but it is the role and responsibility of the director(s) of the company to prepare and present the financial records and the statements and to ensure that there is no error or fraud in the same.
 As an auditor your role is to look at the accuracy of the numbers and the processes and let the company know if internal control measures need to be taken in order to help and protect the company against any possible fraud.

 As an auditor, you have the access to all the financial records such as vouchers, accounts, company books etc, in the form they are held and if needed, you can ask for the help of an officer or employee from the company to provide information or explanations as and when needed so that you can perform auditor’s duty with precision and accuracy.
-It will not be wrong to say that image of the company in the eyes of investors stays good if the annual audit of the company finishes with minimum or zero (in ideal case) errors or frauds.
+It will not be wrong to say that the image of the company in the eyes of investors stays good if the annual audit of the company finishes with minimum or zero (in ideal case) errors or frauds.

-Types of Companies in the United Kingdom
+Types of companies in the United Kingdom

 As per the Companies Act, companies can be classified as either profit companies or non-profit companies, and with regard to profit companies, there are broadly four types of companies, namely: